geovanygameros/geovanygameros/README.md

 I've been working as a Techical Leader in some organizations.
 Also, on my free time, I love creating, developing and testing ideas.
 I'm curently building an IoT brand and I hope my products disrupt the smart home's market being simple and affordable.
 Maybe tomorrow I'll get involved into ML algorithms or Big Data or whatever I find challenging.
 I think you've got the idea...

-Check [my website](https://geovanygameros.com/) to know a little more about what I do.
+Check [my website](https://geovanygameros.com/) to know a little more about me.